15 Best Gutter Companies in

 Different Types of Gutters

-• Copper: Copper gutters last a long time, but tend to be more expensive.
-Copper is easily recyclable, which makes it more environmentally friendly than some other options.
+• Copper: Copper gutters last a long time, but can be very expensive.
+Copper gutters are also very easy to recycle, making them more sustainable than some other options.

-• Titanium Zinc: Titanium zinc gutters are expensive, but this material will last significantly longer than many options.
-These gutters do not rust, and they don't usually show scratches.
-The production of titanium zinc gutters is less eco-friendly than some other options, but their longevity helps to make up for it.
+• Titanium Zinc: Titanium zinc gutters can be pricey, but this material will last significantly longer than many options.
+These gutters do not rust, and they don't normally show scratches.
+The production of titanium zinc gutters is not as eco-friendly as some other options, but their longevity helps to make up for it.

-• Vinyl: Vinyl gutters are relatively inexpensive, but may need to be replaced often in very warm climates like Watsonville's.
-PVC vinyl gutters are extremely bad for the environment, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.
+• Vinyl: Vinyl gutters are relatively inexpensive, but don't hold up over time in very warm climates like Watsonville's.
+PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.

-You can make several different decisions around the gutters you purchase for your home.
-Some of the choices you might make include:
+There are several decisions you can make around the gutters you purchase for your home.
+Some of these include:

-• Sectional Vs. Seamless Gutters: Sectional gutters are easier and cheaper to install.
+• Sectional Vs. Seamless Gutters: Sectional gutters are less expensive and easier to install.
 Sectional gutters are made of pre-cut lengths of gutter material that are attached to your home.
-Seamless gutters are custom-built to your home and require professional installation.
-Seamless gutters are more expensive for this reason, but they are also less prone to leaks.
+Seamless gutters require professional installation, as they are custom-built to your home.
+They are more expensive for this reason, but are also less prone to leaks.

 Different types of gutter guards